Stockport Industrial School for Boys, Stockport, Cheshire

 In around 1933, the School was redesignated as one of the new Approved Schools introduced by the Children and Young Persons Act to replace the former Reformatories and Industrial Schools.
 Offerton School, or Offerton House, as it later became known, accommodated up to 120 Intermediate boys, aged 13 to 15 at their date of admission.
 The training offered by the School included raining in gardening, cabinet-making and carpentry, painting and decorating.
 The headmaster in 1936 was Mr A. Binks.

-The School is believed to have closed in around 1955.
+The School closed in January 1956.
 The buildings no longer survive and the site is now covered by modern housing.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.